 Enhanced Data Privacy (EDP) enhancements

 Third parties observing the wireless medium may seek to track device locations and device activity.
 Using EDP features, a STA or MLD may reduce the amount of information disclosed in several ways.
 Using EDP client privacy enhancements (CPE), a STA or MLD may reduce the content of preassociation(#1203) and association messages to reduce the opportunity to fingerprint the STA or MLD through its messages outside of a secured connection.
-An non-AP MLD supporting CPE frame anonymization may change its OTA MAC address(es) during an association either at its own request or at the direction of the AP MLD with which it is associated.(#1504)
+An non-AP MLD supporting CPE frame anonymization may change its the(#1046) MAC address(es) of its affiliated STAs(#1046) during an association either at its own request or at the direction of the AP MLD with which it is associated.(#1504)

 An AP MLD supporting BPE EDP features may reduce the availability of information about itself to a third party observer such as the ESS to which it belongs.
 A BPE AP MLD may protect the content of its Beacon frames and only be discoverable by BPE non-AP MLDs that are preconfigured to recognize the BPE AP MLD.
-A BPE EDP AP MLD and its associated non-AP MLDs may change their OTA MAC addresses together with associated values for both unicast and group transmissions.
+A BPE EDP AP MLD and its associated non-AP MLDs may change the(#1046) MAC addresses of their affiliated APs and affiliated STAs (#1046)together with associated values for both unicast and group transmissions.

 TGbi editor: Apply the following changes to 12.16.6.1 (Non-MLO).
 The baseline for this text is Draft P802.11bi_D0.7.

-An EDP non-AP STA shall randomize its over-the-air MAC address during a BSS transition(#Ed) if the BSS transition procedure uses an(#1455) encrypted (Re)Association Request frame to carry the DS MAC Address element.
+An EDP non-AP STA shall randomize its STA(#1046) MAC address during a BSS transition(#Ed) if the BSS transition procedure uses an(#1455) encrypted (Re)Association Request frame to carry the DS MAC Address element.

 TGbi editor: Apply the following changes to 12.16.6.2 (MLO).
 The baseline for this text is Draft P802.11bi_D0.7.

-An EDP non-AP MLD shall randomize its over-the-air MAC address (including the STA MAC addresses of its affiliated STAs and its MLD MAC address)(#Ed) during a(#Ed) BSS transition if the BSS transition procedure uses an(#1455) encrypted (Re)Association Request frame to carry the DS MAC Address element.
+An EDP non-AP MLD shall randomize (#1046)the STA MAC addresses of its affiliated STAs and its MLD MAC address (#1046) (#Ed) during a(#Ed) BSS transition if the BSS transition procedure uses an(#1455) encrypted (Re)Association Request frame to carry the DS MAC Address element.